maartenpaul/NL-BIOMERO/web/README.md

 - Tabls [biomero, omero] available to spearate scripts at a higher level.
 - Directories [analysis scroipts, annotation scripts, etc] separating related scripts.
 - Visible description of the scripts in the large format of the widget.
 - Search field for improved finability.
+If autocomplete is enabled in your browser, presing enter and reloading the page will record the search.
+- Double clicking on the gray header of the scripts menu widget will toggle between two common widget position/sizes.
+Give it a try!

     ![script_menu_widget_small](/web/Documentation/Images/script_menu_widget_small.PNG)
     ![script_menu_widget_small](/web/Documentation/Images/script_menu_widget_large2.PNG)